-\\\\The sliding knobs were designed to be used on a plastics thermoforming mold to allow for thermal expansion of the tooling.
+The sliding knobs were designed to be used on a plastics thermoforming mold to allow for thermal expansion of the tooling.
 This allows the user to change out a mold while it is still hot, rather than waiting for it to cool down and return to ambient size.
 The proper layout of the knobs for thermal expansion is attached.
 The sliding knobs slide in one direction only, and the recommended layout allows the warm tooling to grow thermally in all directions.
 Use of the sliding knobs for other purposes such as providing extra "play" or "slop" may or may not work.
 Thorough testing is recommended for all non-standard concepts and applications of the sliding knobs.

-- 6. Proximity Sensors.
-Proximity Sensors should only be installed and calibrated at our plant.
+- 6. Proximity Sensors Proximity Sensors should only be installed and calibrated at our plant.
 They should not be adjusted after you receive them.
 Before we ship the sensor cylinders to you, we test each one, multiple times with a variety of knobs.
 The position of the sensor barrel and mechanical bolt-stop should not be altered after you receive them.
 If the products become out of adjustment, please return them to us for inspection, and re-installation/calibration. - 7.
 Maintenance.
 The maintenance frequency of our quick change cylinders depends on the conditions in which they are used.
-A cylinder that operates under wet, dirty or high-temperature environments will need more frequent maintenance.
-In harsh environments, a cylinder may need to be re-built or replaced if it is leaking air due to a dry, brittle or cracked seal.
+A cylinder that operates under wet, dirty or high-temperature environments will need more frequent maintenance or replacement.